Balancingrock/classic-jekyll-theme/pages/classic/02-setup.md

 of course the _repository-name_ should be replaced with the name of new local repository.

 If the theme will be modified and used in more than one website, it may be advantageous to use the local repository only for theme related work.
 And use the local repository as the master repository for other website development.
+If you know your way around git, we would even advise to create a separate branch for your own development efforts.
+That makes it more manageable to merge future changes from the classic theme.

 #### Setup